Prag8855/aab/content/guides/find-a-job-in-berlin.md

 This guide helps you find a job in Germany.

-If you want to start a business in Germany, read [this guide](/guides/become-a-freelancer-in-germany) instead.
+To start a business in Germany, read [this guide](/guides/become-a-freelancer-in-germany) instead.

 {% include "blocks/_tableOfContents.html" %}